-The practitioner will be notified in writing within sixty (60) calendar days of Credentialing Committee's credentialing/recredentialing decision.
+The practitioner will be notified in writing within thirty (30) calendar days of the Credentialing Committee's credentialing/recredentialing decision.
 A copy of the written correspondence will be kept in the credentialing file.
 Documentation of adverse decisions will be kept in a file.